KaotoIO/kaoto-ui/CONTRIBUTING.md

 Additional types are not mandated by the Conventional Commits specification, and have no implicit effect in Semantic Versioning
 (unless they include a BREAKING CHANGE).
 A scope may be provided to a commit’s type, to provide additional contextual information and is contained within parenthesis, e.g., `feat(parser): add ability to parse arrays`.

+## How to release

+* Modify version in `packages/kaoto-ui/package.json` to use a version without `-dev` suffix
+* Provide Pull Request with the change
+* After PR is merged, create a release on GitHub based on the commit changing the version.
+The release name should have the format `v1.2.3`. it will trigger automatically jobs to publish npm package.
+* Modify version in `packages/kaoto-ui/package.json` to use an incremented version with a `-dev` suffix and provide a Pull Request